Overview of Anal Cancer

 Providers recommend annual anal Pap smears to HIV-positive men who have sex with men (MSM), and bi-annual Pap smears to HIV-negative MSM.
 Pap smears screen for HPV and abnormal tissue growth (dysplasia).
 Routine anal Pap smears may reduce the incidence and progression of anal cancer, as they have for cervical and uterine cancer.
 The prognosis is good if the cancer is discovered early.

 Anal cancer affects men and women, but it is the only cancer with a greater prevalence among men who have sex with men (MSM) than in the general population.
 About 35 in every 100,000 MSM develop anal cancer, compared to less than one in every 100,000 heterosexual men.
 The risk for anal cancer in HIV-positive men is twice as high as that for HIV-negative MSM.

-The American Cancer Society estimates that there will be 3,500 new cases of anal cancer among men and women in 2001 and 500 deaths resulting from it.
+The American Cancer Society estimates 2014 incidence of anal cancer in men and women in the United States to be about 7,210 new cases, with about 950 deaths resulting from the disease.
 Cancer of the perianal skin around the anus is more common in men, while tumors of the anal canal more often affect women.

-Anal cancer accounts for only 4% of all cancers affecting the digestive tract.
+Anal cancer accounts for only 4 percent of all cancers affecting the digestive tract.

 Anal Cancer Risk Factors

 The exact cause of anal cancer is unknown.
 Aside from general cancer risk factors, like smoking and alcohol consumption, certain risk factors increase a person's risk for developing anal cancer.
 HPV and anogenital warts are a significant risk factor.
 This includes past and current infections.
 Some strains of HPV that cause larger warts are not associated with cancer.

 Most men that develop anal cancer are over 50 years old.
 Co-infection with HIV increases the chance of early development.